SUBSCRIBE TO OUR FREE NEWSLETTER

 Though huge crowds are still swarming to Sanders' populist campaign and a new poll released Tuesday showed him leading Hillary Clinton in the early primary state of New Hampshire, the longest-serving Independent in the U.S. Congress is still lagging far behind the former secretary of state and Democratic frontrunner in national polls.

-Though the petition sent to Sanders on Thursday is clearly a challenge for the candidate to speak about specific issues he has tended to avoid, RootsAction co-founders Norman Solomon and Jeff Cohen made it clear that even as they support the campaign for its populist core, there remain critical gaps in his platform and stump speeches they believe ought to be addressed more frequently and forcefully.
+Though the petition sent to Sanders on Thursday challenges the candidate's ability to speak about specific issues he has tended to avoid, RootsAction co-founders Norman Solomon and Jeff Cohen made it clear that even as they support the campaign for its populist core, critical gaps in his platform and stump speeches remain, which they believe ought to be addressed more frequently and forcefully.

 Like most progressives, Cohen said he is thrilled that the Sanders campaign has aroused so much enthusiasm nationwide.
 Citing the endorsement that Sanders received earlier this week from the prominent academic and activist Cornel West--who grouped the populist candidate with other 'prophetic politicians' who deserve 'our critical support' despite 'their faults and blind spots'--Cohen said that sentiment is widely shared by progressives like himself and those who signed the petition.